 The semi-open back headphones have partly opened cans that provide a good compromise for people that require moderate ambiance in their headphones.
 It may not be the perfect option for quiet recordings because of sound leaks from its partly opened cans.
 But it does an excellent job for recording vocals—as it provides singers with a more natural sound.

-Best Headphones for Music Production: What to Consider?
+Best Headphones for Music Production: What to Consider in 2020?

 It’s essential to take the quality of any headphones you intend to buy into account.
 Quality doesn’t stop at the sound alone.
 It extends to the materials used to manufacture the gadget.
 You can go for headphones made of leather, steel, or plastic—it all depends on your budget and what you want.